openframeworks/ofBook/02_cplusplus_basics/chapter_unabridged.md

 ```

 This is not the only way to stop a while loop.
-Let us nest some if-then clauses into the while loop, so I can demonstrate the `break` and `continue` statements.  **[MH: you mention introducing continue and then it doesn't come back for a few paragraphs]**
+Let us nest some if-then clauses into the while loop, so I can demonstrate the `break` statement, and later, I will show you the `continue` statement.

 ```cpp
 	while(true){